-Aim for at least 2 days/week.
+Aim for at least 2 days of strength training per week.
 I used to only run and lemme tell you, when I started lifting weights I saw wayyy more of a change in my body.

 Both have so many benefits.
 With cardio, you strengthen your heart and improve your endurance.
 With strength training, you become capable of doing more things and put less work on your heart/require less endurance.

 Think about it like this: if you’re carrying in the groceries it will be beneficial to have the endurance to walk in from the car, and will require less endurance if you have strong arms and legs to carry them.
 Double win!

 If you tend to get bored doing the same exercises, try different things!
 Walk 30 minutes on the treadmill, altering the incline and speed every couple minutes.
 Use the stationary bike one day and the elliptical the next.

 Changing up your exercise routine also helps prevent plateauing because it keeps your body guessing.

 And no, I’m not contradicting myself.
 While you are switching up your chosen mode of exercise, stay consistent with your exercise schedule and you will see results.
 If you can only exercise M, W, F, hold yourself to it!
 This tip is probably the most difficult thing to do, but it’s the one that will produce results and keep you healthy long-term.